MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ```

 > [!NOTE]
-> If you are working with custom layouts in PowerPoint, also configure the [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove) advanced setting to specify how to handle the removal.
+> Although the settings aren't functionally related, to define the **PowerPointRemoveAllShapesByShapeName** setting, you must curenntly also define the [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove) setting.
+>
+> We recommend that if you want to define **PowerPointRemoveAllShapesByShapeName**, define both [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove) and [PowerPointShapeNameToRemove](#powerpointshapenametoremove).
 >

 ##### Find the name of the shape that you're using as a header or footer

 1. In PowerPoint, display the **Selection** pane: **Format** tab > **Arrange** group > **Selection Pane**.